arjuntestgithub/Data-Analysis/README.md

 How do preferences differ between streaming content (Netflix/Spotify) and e-commerce (Amazon)?
 Engagement Patterns: What factors influence user engagement and retention on each platform?
 Content/Service Optimization: Can we improve recommendations (movies, songs, products) based on historical usage patterns?
-Churn Prediction: Are there any indicators that suggest a user might unsubscribe or stop using the service?
+Churn Prediction: Are there any indicators that suggest a user might unsubscribe or stop using the service

 Data Collection:---
 Netflix:
 User ratings for shows and movies.